Game Programmer

 One Particle, End-to-End

-// Size must go directly into instance data — NOT the transform
+// Size must go into instance data — NOT the transform

 float size = 1.f;